dalgard/meteor-viewmodel/README.md

 ## API

-This is an extract of the full API – take five minutes to explore the ViewModel class with `dir(ViewModel)` and viewmodel instances with `debugger;` in your dev-tools of choice.
+This is an extract of the full API – take five minutes to explore the ViewModel class with `dir(ViewModel)` and viewmodel instances with `debugger` in your dev-tools of choice.

 ### {{bind}}